SKYLINES FARM

 Start your new flock out right with SkyLines genetics...or add them to your existing flock...and you can reap the benefits of my years of work!

-In July the best of the year's lambs are ready to go to their new farms.
-Reservations for ewe lambs and ram lambs are accepted all year round, with a $50 deposit per lamb to hold the reservation.
+In August the best of the year's lambs are ready to go to their new farms.
+Reservations for ewe lambs and ram lambs are accepted all year round.

 Some of the SkyLines Romney & Romney-cross ewe lambs, at about 9 months of age.
 These grassfed beauties have since matured and joined the SkyLines breeding flock.